-The FY21 PRORP ARA seeks applied research applications focused on advancing optimal treatment and restoration of function for individuals with musculoskeletal injuries sustained during combat, combat-related activities, and non-battle injuries that impact unit readiness and the ability to return to duty/work.
-Applicants are encouraged to address how the proposed research will support patient care closer to the point of injury and/or allow patients to more quickly return to duty/work.
+The FY22 PRORP ARA seeks applied research applications focused on advancing optimal treatment and restoration of function for individuals with musculoskeletal injuries sustained during combat, combat-related activities, and non-battle injuries that impact unit readiness and the ability to return to duty/work.
+Applicants are encouraged to address how the proposed research will support patient care and allow patients to more quickly return to duty/work.
 It is expected that any research findings would also provide benefit to the general population.
-To meet the intent of the award mechanism, applications must specifically address an FY21 PRORP ARA Focus Area, listed in Section II.A.1, above.
+To meet the intent of the award mechanism, applications must specifically address an FY22 PRORP ARA Focus Area, listed in Section II.A.1, above.

-The FY21 PRORP ARA is focused on applied research, defined as work that refines concepts and ideas into potential solutions with a view toward evaluating technical feasibility of promising new knowledge products, pharmacologic agents, behavioral and rehabilitation interventions, diagnostic and therapeutic techniques, clinical guidance, and/or emerging approaches and technologies.
+The FY22 PRORP ARA is focused on applied research, defined as work that refines concepts and ideas into potential solutions with a view toward evaluating technical feasibility of promising new knowledge products, pharmacologic agents, behavioral and rehabilitation interventions, diagnostic and therapeutic techniques, clinical guidance, and/or emerging approaches and technologies.

-Research Scope: Research proposed under the FY21 PRORP ARA may include small- to largescale projects.
+Research Scope: Research proposed under the FY22 PRORP ARA may include small- to large-scale projects.
 Upon successful completion, the proposed research is expected to yield knowledge products, approaches, or technologies that have the potential to advance toward clinical translation.
 Strong transition plans are expected.

 Inclusion of preliminary and/or published data relevant to the proposed research is required.
-Investigators must demonstrate logical reasoning for the proposed work.
+Applicants must demonstrate logical reasoning for the proposed work.
 To be competitive, the application must include a sound scientific rationale and a well-formulated, testable hypothesis established through a critical review and analysis of the literature.

-Studies allowed under the FY21 PRORP ARA may include, but are not limited to:
+Studies allowed under the FY22 PRORP ARA may include, but are not limited to: